ignoreintuition/jSchema/README.md

 ![logo](https://user-images.githubusercontent.com/5210420/32085476-48b25564-ba9d-11e7-8a6e-9e2df9cd5ed5.png)

 # Data Modeling in JavaScript
 jSchema is a framework for modeling data in JavaScript.
-By using fundamental data modeling principles you are able to pull multiple datasets into in a common schema, define relationships, aggregate, join, and subset datasets to make data easier to work with in the browser.
+By using fundamental data modeling principles you are able to pull multiple datasets into a common schema, define relationships, aggregate, join, and subset datasets to make data easier to work with in the browser.

 ![entity relationship diagram - new page 1](https://user-images.githubusercontent.com/5210420/32084304-50e6bdbc-ba96-11e7-92b8-cfab13866fe0.png)

 jSchema is going to create an object called `jSchema`.
 This object is a metadata representation of all your datasets containing the table names, column names, and keys that define sets.
-The data itself is stored within a closure within the object and is retrieved via a getter function.
+The data itself is stored in a closure within the object and is retrieved via a getter function.
 Joining data, aggregating data, and filtering data will create a new dataset in your WORK namespace that will persist on the page until either you delete the table or you run a cleanUp method.
-By default jSchema will be case insensitive.
+By default jSchema will be case sensitive.
 This can be overwritten with:

 ```JavaScript
 var s = new jSchema({